Chapter 24: Carbonara

 The dishes sat in the sink.
 Neither of them had moved to wash them.

-They were on the couch, side by side, the way they’d been on the bench outside the Coos Bay ER and the frozen steps outside Riedel’s house and the motel bed in Proctor — shoulder to shoulder, the geometry of two people who had learned that proximity was the only language that didn’t lie.
-Rook had followed them from the kitchen and settled between their feet, chin on Hank’s boot, her ribs rising and falling in the slow rhythm of a dog who had decided the room was safe.
+They were on the couch, side by side, as they’d been on the bench outside the Coos Bay ER and the frozen steps outside Riedel’s house and the motel bed in Proctor — shoulder to shoulder, the geometry of two people who had learned that proximity was the only language that didn’t lie.
+Rook had followed them from the kitchen and dropped between their feet, chin on Hank’s boot, her ribs rising and falling in the slow rhythm of a dog who had decided the room was safe.

 Maren’s legs were tucked underneath her.
 Her coffee was cold.
 She was holding it anyway, both hands wrapped around the mug, because holding something warm that had gone cold was still better than holding nothing.